Jobs and Talent — 8 min

 Large organizations and high-growth startups face immense challenges regarding global compensation.
 At Remote, we have some of the most hands-on experience with global compensation and total rewards in the world, so we used that expertise to develop a total rewards policy that is generous, equitable, and flexible.

-For example, geo pay ranges allow us to pay our team members well no matter where they live.
+The most common approach to international compensation is using geo pay ranges.
+It allows us to pay our team members well no matter where they live.
 To ensure we can attract the best leadership candidates, we use global pay ranges for roles at the director level and up, benchmarked at 80% of the US rate.
 Our compra-ratio approach sets the baseline for salaries at 65% of the median rate (instead of the usual 50%), then adjusts up or down based on performance and experience.
 Tactics like this allow us to pay our employees well while leaving room for growth.

-Fairness and equity are not as simple as setting equal salaries for all.
-Equality in compensation is important, but to achieve true equity, companies must account for everything from worker location to benefits packages.
+Fairness and equity are more complex than setting equal wages for all.
+Equality in compensation is important, but companies must account for everything from worker location to benefits packages to achieve true equity.

 Having an attractive, forward-thinking total rewards policy will not only act as a great motivator for employees to perform at their best but will also make them feel appreciated.
 Additionally, benefits like these will help employers to stand out from the competition, which is key in an increasingly competitive talent marketplace.